 John used this guitar occasionally during the Born and Raised world tour, most notably at the Crossroads Guitar Festival in 2013.

-From the looks of it, the guitar appears to be an early 90s Strat Plus.
-The most obvious giveaway are the three Gold Lace Sensor pickups (famously used by Eric Clapton, Jeff Beck and Buddy Guy) and the Fender/Wilkinson needle-bearing roller nut – which was used on this specific model until around 1993.
-The exact color used on the guitar is unfortunately hard to tell exactly, since there a few possible options – including Candy Red, Torino Red, and Lipstick Red, and perhaps even Fiesta Red.
+From the looks of it, the guitar appears to be the late 80s/early 90s Strat Plus.
+The most obvious giveaway is the three Gold Lace Sensor pickups (famously used by Eric Clapton, Jeff Beck, and Buddy Guy) and the Fender/Wilkinson needle-bearing roller nut – which was used on this specific model until around 1993.
+The exact color used on the guitar is probably what Fender calls Razzberry red – which is extremely rare on the Strat Plus models and highly sought after.32013

-This is one of the more mysterious guitars of John’s.
-He started using it in 2014, and it appears to be a 50s style model with a maple neck and a visible truss rod on the headstock – meaning that the guitar is not vintage but a new model.
-The finish on the guitar seems to be one-of-a-kind, since it looks to shiny to be Inca Silver or really anything from the Fender catalog.
+This is one of the more unique guitars of John’s.
+He started using it around 2014, and it appears to be a model built to the vintage 50s specs.
+The finish on the guitar seems to be one-of-a-kind since it looks too shiny to be Inca Silver or really anything from the Fender catalog.

-The guitar was used occasionally during the 2014 as well as on some studio projects during that year [Barbra Streisand – Come Rain or Come Shine with John Mayer].
-As far as the specs, it likely features all of the hardware from the JM Signature Strat, but this is obviously not one-hundred percent true.
+The guitar was used occasionally during 2014 as well as on some studio projects during that year.
+As far as the specs, it likely features all of the hardware from the JM Signature Strat, but this is obviously not one hundred percent true.32014

 From the looks of it, the guitar appears to be brand new.
 All the specs also seem to match the Eric Clapton Signature model – starting from the black finish, three Noiseless pickups, 8-hole pickguard, and the 22 fret maple neck.